How to form an LLC: Benefits, setup, and operations for small businesses

-As noted, it is fairly simple to set up an LLC.
-At the outset, it generally requires two things: filing a formation registration form with a state — typically a form you complete online — and an operating agreement.
-For an LLC, it doesn’t matter too much which state law you utilize to register and start your LLC.
-Many pick the state where they live as that is most convenient.
+Though it is fairly simple to set up an LLC, it generally requires two things: filing a formation registration form with a state — typically an online form— and an operating agreement.
+For an LLC, it doesn’t matter too much which state law the LLC is registered under; many pick the state where they live since that is most convenient.

-Others choose Delaware due to business-friendly laws, Nevada for low cost and no operating agreement filing requirement, and Wyoming for low cost.
+Others choose Delaware due to business-friendly laws, Nevada for low cost and no LLC operating agreement filing requirement, and Wyoming for low cost.
 An operating agreement is required in some states but, even if not, it is a good idea to have one in place, especially if there is more than one owner of the LCC.
-Here’s what else you will need to do to set up the LLC:

 - Choose a name.
 Be sure to do a rough Google search before selecting a name to make sure no one else is using it.
-And, remember to include the “LLC” designation when using the name — “ABC Consulting, LLC” or “ABC Consulting, a limited liability company.
+And, remember to include the “LLC” designation when using the name — “ABC Consulting, LLC” or “ABC Consulting, a limited liability company” — in searches.

 - Get a Tax EIN.
 The LLC should have its own tax identification number, or employer identification number (EIN).
-It is a smart idea to separate the owner’s SSN from the LLCs tax ID, especially if you want it to be taxed like a corporation.
+It is a smart idea to separate the owner’s SSN from the LLC’s tax ID, especially if it should be taxed like a corporation.

 - Open a bank account.
 It is important to keep the assets of the LLC separate from the owner’s personal assets.
 Opening a dedicated business bank account is the best way to do this.
 Most banks require an EIN to open a business account.

-- Identify a Registered Agent.
-This is the person who receives any legal correspondence on behalf of the LLC, such as notices from the state, lawsuits, etc. This can be you as the legal advisor or the owner of the LLC.
+- Identify a registered agent.
+This is the person who receives any legal correspondence on behalf of the LLC, such as notices from the state, lawsuits, etc. This can be the legal advisor or the owner of the LLC.
 There are numerous companies that, for a fee, provide registered agent services in all 50 states.

 - Obtain the proper business licenses.
-Ensure you are aware of any necessary licenses to operate the business.
+Ensure awareness of any necessary licenses to operate the business.
 This includes local, state, and federal licenses.
-And, if business will cross state lines, you should register your LLC in those states as a “foreign company.”
+And, if business transactions will cross state lines, register the LLC in those states as a “foreign company.”

-Once you have completed the setup process, the owner is ready to run the business!
-While an LLC has fewer formal requirements than a corporation, that doesn’t mean it should be the “Wild West” either.
-If the business is of any size or if it has other owners — usually called “members” in an LLC — or if it has employees other than the owner, you need to ensure you are taking steps to protect the LLC and protect all owners from lawsuits or, in unusual cases, direct liability for the actions of the LLC.
+Once the setup process is complete, the owner is ready to operate the business!
+While an LLC has fewer formal requirements than a corporation, that doesn’t mean it should be the “Wild West,” either.
+If the small business has other owners — usually called “members” in an LLC — or if it has employees other than the owner, ensure the LLC protects all owners from lawsuits or, in unusual cases, direct liability for the actions of the LLC.